MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/ink-walkthrough.md

 ---
 ms.assetid:
 title: Support ink in your Windows app
-description: A step by step tutorial for adding ink support to your Windows app.
+description: Learn how to create a basic Universal Windows Platform (UWP) app that supports writing and drawing with Windows Ink by following a step by step tutorial.
 keywords: ink, inking, tuorial ms.date: 01/25/2018
 ms.topic: article